Questions? Need help with a trial? Contact us—we’re here to help.

-World News Digest’s in-depth analysis of all candidates and their positions, the national political conventions and party platforms, and all the debates and issues is perfect for anyone following the 2020 election and beyond.
+World News Digest’s in-depth analysis of all candidates and their positions, the national political conventions and party platforms, and all the debates and issues is perfect for anyone interested in the 2020 election and beyond.
 You’ll also get valuable coverage and material on every presidential election since Franklin D. Roosevelt won a third term in 1940, from campaign roundups to breaking news stories.
 World News Digest clearly frames events for research and is the place to start any reference project.

 Learn more about World News Digest.

 Issues & Controversies

 Issues & Controversies’ timely, balanced, and unbiased articles on today’s hot topics help researchers understand, analyze, and debate current campaign issues and the pros and cons of each side.
 This resource is ideal for persuasive writing, mock debates related to the election, strengthening critical-thinking skills, and much more.
 Plus, the Presidency and Presidential Races section offers comprehensive articles on the 2020 election and every presidential campaign since 1996—including articles about the candidates’ views on campaign issues, party platforms, excerpts from convention speeches, and much more.

 This comprehensive database includes rich historical content ideal for election-related studies and lesson plans.
 In the U.S. Government Topic Center, research past elections, parties, key figures, and important terms through essays, primary source documents, images, videos, charts, and maps that put the 2020 election into perspective.

 Learn more about American History.

 The World Almanac® for Kids